acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 </div>

 ### Step six: infinity stop and rangefinder alignment
 This is where things start getting exciting, but slightly frustrating.
 Take the empty Instax wide cartridge and cut out the strip of plastic running along the back, also removing the innards.
 Then tape your ground glass (or plastic takeout lid) to the inside front of the cartridge, and load this into the Lomograflok.
+Alternatively, there's a [printable cartridge](https://www.printables.com/model/172991-instax-wide-ground-glass-cartridge) I designed for this purpose that currently takes a Pentax 67 focus screen, but I've included a STEP file so you can modify it to your needs.

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110v2/23.jpeg" description="All you need is the cartridge shell" %}